ucr-rhic/ucr-rhic.github.io/how-tos/rcf_remote_login.md

 As of March 9, 2021, the SDCC NX servers can be accessed via web browser or the NoMachine client.

-To use either option, one needs to set up multifactor authentication (MFA) with SDCC for which instructions can be found [here](https://www.sdcc.bnl.gov/users/authentication/unified-mfa).
+To use either option, one needs to set up multifactor authentication (MFA) with SDCC for which instructions can be found [here](https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication). __NOTE__:This MFA is different than the one for STAR drupal login.

 **Steps for Web Browser**